TessCreative/english-for-designers/02-first-impression/index.md

 - school project (2nd year finals)
 - a collaboration with my brother (cameras, lighting, music) and one of my best friends (choreography)
 - my very first complex animation
-- funfact: Showing this project to some people from the animation work field brought a question if it's a mocap (hand-animated based on a reference from my friend)
+- funfact: Showing this project to some people from the animation work field brought up a question if it is a mocap - no, it's not :)

 THANK YOU!